flarebyte/overview/PRINCIPLES.md

     smaller steps or using simpler methods.
 -   Reuse: We use existing solutions that have been proven to work well for similar problems.

-## Multiple axis concerns

-We consider multiple aspects of software development, such as software engineering, user experience, business specification, documentation, architecture, and implementation.
-We balance these aspects and align them with our goals.

-We value:

--   Holism: We look at the big picture and how all the parts fit together.
--   Balance: We weigh the importance of each aspect and prioritize accordingly.
--   Alignment: We ensure that all aspects of our software are consistent with our vision and objectives.

 ## Collaboration